1-gut/ddPCR_protocol/readme.md

 | Nuclease free water                 | 15ul                                                       | 13.75ul                                                 |
 | **Total Volume**                    | 40ul                                                       | 20ul                                                    |

-7. Add the regaents above to make primer-probe mix A (genomic) and primer-probe mix B (mitochondrial)

 ### Phase 3 - Prepare the two mastermixes A and B